freefood89/freefood89.github.io/_posts/2015-05-21-about-microservices.md

 If you have a small developer pool, siloing can be a very dangerous unintended consequence of the flexibility you get from microservices.
 I experienced this issue first hand when a core developer created a rails app despite being the only ruby developer in the team.
 That developer made himself a bottleneck not only to the roll out of the rails app, but to releases of new features in other services.

 Siloing in itself can lead to more issues as well.
-It becomes much more challenging to standardize practices like how to productionize the app.
+It becomes much more challenging to standardize practices like how to productionize an app.
 System Administrators must publicize where to expect production environment variables and access credentials.
-Dev-Ops needs to be a philosophy ubiquitous to all developers.
+Dev-Ops needs to become a prerequisite literacy for all developers.

 ## Shifting Mindsets